showlab/Region_Learner/README.md

 	1. Download WebVid-2M (see https://github.com/m-bain/webvid)
 	2. Download CC3M (see https://ai.google.com/research/ConceptualCaptions/download)

-PS: Not all videos are avaible so that you need to modify the metadata depend on your case.
+PS: Not all videos are available so you need to modify the metadata depending on your case.
 We also provide our metadata in [here](https://drive.google.com/drive/folders/1y9Byj2IFWSyeGiyJJwc2VPIESzakGHAh?usp=sharing).

 ## Pre-training